codepath/site-week2-lab1-fast-food-feud-exemplar/README.md

         - Right before the `return` statement of the `App.js` file, create a variable called `currentMenuItems`.
         - In that variable, store the result of calling `data.filter` and filtering each item depending on if its `.food_category` attribute is equal to the selected category and the `.restaurant` attribute is equal to the selected restaurant.
         - Finally, iterate over the `currentMenuItems` and render a `Chip` for each one.
-        - Create one more state variable for selected menu item, and give each chip an `onClick` handler that sets that menu item in state.
+        - Create one more state variable for the selected menu item, and give each chip an `onClick` handler that sets that menu item in state.
     - Display Nutritional Facts
       - Conditionally render the `NutritionalLabel` component with the selected item passed in as a prop, only when the selected item exists.
       - At this point, the app should work!
 Congratulations!